Alacadrial/visual-novel-voicer/README.md

 # visual-novel-voicer

 The goal behind the creation of this project is to have voice support for visual novels that do not inherently have them.
-Although the program can do what it is designed to do on most cases, this is just a food for thought which still needs to be improved.
+Although the program can do what it is designed to do on most cases, this is just a food for thought which still needs to be improved greatly.
 Which is why I have made this project public so people can create their own variations and upgrades and better this one.<br>
+Whilst making this project I had some encounters which really frustrated me hence reduced the quality of the product, though it is a great idea that can be further improved with people that has the right mind and skills.

 # screenshots